gftf2011/express-mvc/README.md

 ## :smiley: Purpose

 <p align="center">
   This project was built with intention to explore the MVC application pattern with the use of an interface module for PostgresSQL database!
-To do it it will be used, as weel, the express framework and exploring its aplication-level middlewares structure.
+To do it we will be using the express framework to explore its aplication-level middlewares structure.
 </p>

 ## :hammer: Architecture